OSHA 10-Hour Construction (Classroom)

 To fill out the rest of the OSHA 10-hour construction course, you can select from the following optional topics:

 - Stairways and Ladders

 - Fire Protection and Fire Prevention

-Upon successful completion of the course and pass the tests, a participant will receive a 10 hour for Construction Industry certificate and IBOEHS-OSHA card.
+Upon successful completion of the course and pass the test, a participant will receive a certificate of OSHA 10-hour for Construction Industry by IBOEHS.